HeegerGao/VLA-OS/README.md

 ## Installation

 This installation is for NVIDIA A100 80G with cuda 12.6.
-We haven't test other cuda versions.

 ```bash
 # Clone this repo